maxnaude/pardot-api-client/README.rst

 pardot-api-client
 ==================

-A Python client for interacting with the Pardot API using idiomatic statements, eg:
+A Python client for the Pardot API.

+It provides object notation for interacting with resources on the API in clean and simple idiomatic statements like:

 .. code-block:: python

-    client.prospect.read('someone@example.com')
+    >>> client.prospect.read('someone@example.com')
+    >>> client.prospect.update('someone@example.com', first_name='John')

 Features